Back

 Shift organization

-Prioritize: big spenders first, then new fans, then regular fans.
+Prioritize in order: big spenders first, then new fans, then regular fans.

 Pin important conversations.
 Keep between 6 and 15 conversations pinned.